Bhaag Milkha Bhaag

-Made on a budget of ₹410 million, the film released on 12 July 2013 and garnered acclaim from critics and audiences alike.
+Made on a budget of ₹410 million, the film was released on 12 July 2013 and garnered acclaim from critics and audiences alike.
 It performed very well at the box office, eventually being declared a "super hit" domestically as well as a hit overseas.
 Bhaag Milkha Bhaag is the sixth highest-grossing 2013 Bollywood film worldwide and became the 21st film to gross ₹1 billion.

 Bhaag Milkha Bhaag was inspired by The Race of My Life, an autobiography co-written by Singh and his daughter, Sonia Sanwalka.
 Singh sold the film rights for one rupee and inserted a clause stating that a share of the profits would be given to the Milkha Singh Charitable Trust, which was founded in 2003 with the aim of assisting poor and needy sportspeople.

 Plot

-The film starts in the 1960 Summer Olympics in Rome, in which Milkha Singh is competing in the 400-metre.
-His coach yells "Bhaag Milkha Bhaag!" ("Run, Milkha, run!"), and Singh is suddenly taken back to the memories of his childhood which haunt him, resulting in him dropping to fourth place.
+The film starts in the 1960 Summer Olympics in Rome, in which Milkha Singh is competing in the 400-metres race.
+His coach yells "Bhaag Milkha Bhaag!" ("Run, Milkha, run!"), and Singh is suddenly taken back to childhood memories that haunt him, causing him to drop to fourth place.
 His memories are full of the chaos surrounding the 1947 Partition of India, which resulted in mass religious violence in Punjab and the killing of Singh's parents.
-The flashback shows Singh reaching Delhi alone, where he later meets his sister.
-Living in impoverished refugee camps, Milkha makes friends and survives by stealing with them.
+The flashback shows Singh arriving in Delhi alone, where he later meets his sister.
+Living in impoverished refugee camps, Milkha makes friends and survives by stealing.
 Now grown up, he falls in love with Biro, who asks him to live a life of honesty.

 Milkha soon finds himself in the army.
-There, he wins a race in which the top 10 runners are rewarded milk, two eggs, and are excused from fatigue duty; his running skills are noticed by a havaldar (sergeant).
-He gets selected for service commission, where he is miffed.
-On the day before selection of the Indian team for the Olympics, Singh is beaten up by senior players whom he had defeated earlier.
+There, he wins a race in which the top 10 runners are rewarded with milk, two eggs, and are excused from fatigue duty; his running skills are noticed by a havaldar (sergeant).
+He gets selected for service commission, where he is frustrated.
+On the day before selection of the Indian team for the Olympics, Singh is beaten up by senior players whom he had previously defeated.
 Despite being injured, he participates in the race and overcomes his pain; he wins the race and breaks the national record.
-Proud of his achievement, Milkha goes back to Delhi to ask Biro's hand in marriage.
+Proud of his achievement, Milkha goes back to Delhi to ask for Biro's hand in marriage.
 However, his friend informs him that Biro was married and left Delhi.